mskf3000/Tutorials-and-Cheat-Sheets/Telephony - Sending an SMS via Email.md

-# Cheat Sheet - Telephony - Sending an SMS via Email
+# Telephony - Sending an SMS via Email

 By Jack Szwergold, September 18, 2015